clionachee/Metaschool-Proposal-Evolvify/Team_Name/Project-Proposal-Template.md

 ## **_A Note to Builders_**

-_As you start working on your project proposals, remember that following these guidelines is mandatory, not optional.
+_As I start working on your project proposals, remember that following these guidelines is mandatory, not optional.
 Ignoring them means your proposal will be automatically rejected.
 These rules are here to make sure our work is innovative, ethical, and legal.
 Please pay close attention to each point:_

 1. **Originality**: Our project must be entirely our own creation, showcasing our unique ideas and insights.
 2. **Follow the Rules**: Stick to the given submission format and guidelines strictly.
 Any deviation will lead to rejection.